 By climbing 3 steps.

+It is about looking at the situation and deeply understanding why an overall systemic collapse is more than likely in the years to come.
 We explain - briefly - the problem (the scientific perspective of a global societal collapse) in the section “Why”.
 To go further, to dig all these complex and fascinating subjects (among which climate, biodiversity, collapse, eco-psychology …) we also provide you with a list of references (books, videos, films, websites, games, social networks etc.) in the “resources” section.

 Why ?
 Firstly because it is not the planet that would be to “save” but its living species, including ours (homo sapiens).
 Secondly because saving the planet is not a responsibility at the individual level.
 Thinking “we must save the planet” is therefore often to dismiss responsibility on others : corporations, governments, other countries… “THEY shoud start” , “THEY should show the example first”.
 The mechanism of specular interaction comes into play to disempower us.
 This way of thinking, we guess, leads to a posture of earthenware dogs.
 Everyone is waiting for others to take action.
 Let’s face it: ** we need to act now and stop waiting for others (governments, companies, politicians …) to get started **.